tm-a-t/telegram-bot-handbook/en/book/chats/pm.md

-# How Your Bot Uses Personal Messages and User Profiles
+# How Personal Dialogs with Telegram Bots Work

+You want your bot to answer users in personal dialogs.

+Even if your bot is designed to work in groups or channels, it is a good idea to implement a greeting message in PM.
+This way, the people who get interested in the bot and open its profile will not face the silence.
+You can include an "Add to your group" link using [deep links for groups](../interaction/links#deep-links-for-groups).

-## How a personal dialog starts
+## Starting a personal dialog

-A bot may send messages to the user only after they allowed it.
-Once the dialog is started, the bot can send messages any time.
+A bot may not send messages to the user until the user started the dialog.
+Once the dialog is started, the bot can send messages at any time.

-Bots may not send messages to other bots.
+(Bots may not send messages to other bots.)

-### 1. Starting a bot directly

-Normally, PM start when the user opens the bot and clicks "Start".
+### The `/start` command

+Here is how a personal dialog usually starts.

-The user can open the bot with a link or through the app search, for example.
+A user opens the bot with a link or by searching in the app, for example.
-Then they see ["What this bot can do?" description](../dev/botfather#customization) and the "Start" button.
+Then they see [the intro text](../dev/botfather#customization) and the "Start" button.

-A click sends `/start` command.
+When they click the button, the `/start` command is sent.
+This command signals that the private chat has begun!
-The bot should reply on this command with a greeting or a usage instruction.
+The bot should respond to the command with a greeting or usage instructions.

-Just like any other chat, after a person started a dialog with a bot, it appears in their recent chat list.

 ![](/pictures/ru/start.gif)

+Just like any other chat, the dialog with the bot appears in user's recent chat list.

 ::: warning
 `/start` command doesn't imply that this the user has no dialog with the bot.
 It may be a good idea to make sure your